cloudfoundry/docs-deploying-cf/openstack/deploying_bosh.html.md

 ## <a id="delete_bosh"></a>Deleting your BOSH ##

-If you want to delete your BOSH deployment, target your Micro BOSH and set the BOSH deployment file:
+If you want to delete your BOSH deployment, target your MicroBOSH and set the BOSH deployment file:

 <pre class="terminal">
 bosh target <microbosh_ip_address>